MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_DEMO.md

       using DataAnnotationsExample.Validators;
 ```

-14. In the **Student** code window, place the mouse cursor at the end of the **Birthdate** property code, press Enter twice, and then type the following code.
+14. In the **Student.cs** code window, place the mouse cursor at the end of the **Birthdate** property code, press Enter twice, and then type the following code.

   ```cs
       [Display(Name = "Are you a university student?")]